railflow/railflow-pytest-plugin/README.md

     pytest --jsonfile output.json

-### Adding Screenshots to test report
+### Adding arbitrary attachments into test report

-Using "testrail_add_screenshot" fixture , screenshots can be added to the report.
+The `testrail_add_screenshot` fixture can be used to add arbitrary attachments into the test report:

 ```shell
 def test_add(testrail_add_screenshot):